Nagoya Airfield

-It is the main operating base for FDA (Fuji Dream Airlines), the only airline that offers scheduled air service from the airfield.
-It is also used for general aviation and, by Japan Self-Defense Forces, as an airbase.
+Nagoya Airfield is the main operating base for FDA (Fuji Dream Airlines), the only airline that offers scheduled air service from the airfield.
+It is also used for general aviation and by Japan Self-Defense Forces as an airbase.

 Mitsubishi Aircraft Corporation is headquartered in the airport's terminal building, and its parent company Mitsubishi Heavy Industries produced the Mitsubishi Regional Jet aircraft at a factory adjacent to the airport.